halebeau/Udacity_investigate_data-tmdb/README.md

 - Adjusted profit varied widely across movies, with a few major blockbuster films pulling the average profit much higher than the median profit.
 - About 72% of movies in the cleaned profit dataset had a positive adjusted profit.
 - Higher adjusted budgets were generally associated with higher adjusted profits, but a higher budget did not guarantee profitability.
-- Movies in the very high budget group had the highest median adjusted profit and the highest profitable rate.
+- Movies in the very high budget group had the highest median adjusted profit and the highest profitability rate.
 - Popularity and vote count had stronger positive relationships with adjusted profit than vote average.
 - The strongest variables associated with higher adjusted profit were adjusted budget, popularity, and vote count.